yonatanref007/blockchain/README.md

 CrypVideo provides a decentralized platform where:

-Creators can upload and manage videos securely on IPFS (InterPlanetary File System).
+Creators can upload and manage videos securely.
 Viewers can discover, view, and tip creators using Ethereum-based smart contracts.
 This project promotes fair monetization, secure content storage, and enhanced user privacy through blockchain technology.